ActianCorp/integration-platform-docs/docs/zeenea-data-steward.md

 * Bulk edition (read more here).

 ## Step 4: Start documenting your perimeter

 Once your perimeter is defined, you can start its documentation.

-QQQQ - FIX
-For more details on item documentation, read the article.
+For more details on item documentation, see [Understanding the Documentation of an Item](./zeenea-item-documentation.md).

   ![](/img/zeenea-perimeter.png)